sofiendhouib/bandits/README.md

 * Classic way: a for loop to iterate over the different iterations.
 * Vectorized way: At each time step, several agents/players play in parallel, after separately having observed iid random variables for the rewards.
 This considerably reduces the time needed for repetitions.

+## General description of the code:
+* `experiments.py`: contains functions that perfom an experiment.
+As arguments, they take a bandit instance and a policy/player/agent, along with a horizon and a number of repetitions.
+* `bandit.py`: classes for several bandit instances.
+For the moment, instance of stochastic, contextual and multi-task contextual bandits
+* `policy.py`: classes for different policies.